zw428/plaunch/README.md

 ![preview](https://github.com/zw428/plaunch/blob/master/ex.png?raw=true)

-`plaunch` is a minimal program launcher written in python using `pyqt5` that displays a list of programs with images next to them.
+`plaunch` is a minimal launcher written in python using `pyqt5` that displays a list of items that run shell commands when chosen.

-I made this with games in mind, mostly because I have a mix of steam and non-steam games, and I'd rather not depend on steam to launch everything.
-Nothing is stopping anyone from using this for any type of media like movies or albums/playlists, or as a program launcher.
+`plaunch` is meant to be used to launch any type of media, like games, movies, playlists, etc., for those who want a nicer visual representation of what they have to choose from.

 ## Usage